 1. Audience perspective.
 The first thing you’ll need to do is consider your attendees.
 Who will attend your meeting?
 What information do they need to know when they leave your meeting?
 This is important because it will help you edit your content to meet THEIR needs and prevent you from including everything you want to tell them.

-- What are your silos?
-Determine the categories of information that are most important to your audience.
+2. What are your silos?
+Determine the most important information categories for your audience.
 I sometimes refer to these categories as “silos of information.”
 These categories should be presented in the order of most importance for your attendees.
 Once you determine these silos, they will be your agenda topics.
 Most presentations will have 2-5 agenda topics.
 If some of the information you have does not fit within these silos, edit it out.
 If the information is significant, you can adjust your silos.
 Remember, this is all driven by what your audience needs to know and should not include every piece of information you have to share with them.

-- When in doubt, edit it out.
-In most cases, it will take longer than you think to communicate your information.
+3. When in doubt, edit it out.
+It will take longer than you think to communicate your information in most cases.
 You also need to build in time for questions and answers.
-In order to accommodate these variables, if you’re given 30 minutes to present, you shouldn’t develop 30 minutes worth of content.
-Instead follow these guidelines:
+If you’re given 30 minutes to present, you shouldn’t develop 30 minutes worth of content to accommodate these variables.
+Instead, follow these guidelines:

-- Develop effective technical presentations with our technical presentation skills training program
+- Conduct effective technical meetings with our technical communication skills training program

-- Hone your skills with our scientific presentation skills training program
+- Hone your skills with our scientific communication skills training program